Global-Survival/GSs/README.txt

   -at a specific time,

-  -for a specific organism (human, animal, or plant),
+  -for a specific organism (human[man,woman,boy,girl], animal, or plant),

 ...may be calculated in terms of its needs.

-The development of this tool is equivalent to a planetary constitution that can logically grant all beings equal rights to existence.
+The development of this protocol and tool suite is equivalent to a planetary constitution that can logically grant all beings equal rights to existence.